 Deadline for Application

-If you have been an ICF member in the past, having resigned or let your membership lapse, and wish to be reinstated, please read our Guide for Reinstatement.
+If you have been a member of the Institute previously, having resigned or let your membership lapse, and wish to be reinstated, please read our Guide for Reinstatement.

 Already hold professional status in the EU?

-Further advice and information for individuals who hold professional status outside of the UK is available by contacting ICF directly.
+Further advice and information for individuals who hold professional status outside of the UK is available by contacting us directly.